Our Staff and Board

 Lauren Montana has devoted her career to helping families in crisis in both the private and public sectors throughout California.
 As an Advokids staff attorney, Ms. Montana continues to advocate for families and children through her work on the hotline and assisting with child centered policy and legislative reform.
 Ms. Montana received her JD from Chapman University School of Law in 2008 and holds a Master of Dispute Resolution from the Straus Institute at Pepperdine University School of Law.

 Tabatha Yin Kallman joined Advokids as a staff attorney in 2016.
-Ms. Kallman is committed to advocating for children and families through her work on the Advokids hotline and supporting statewide legislative efforts and policy reform in the area of child welfare.
+Ms. Kallman is committed to advocating for children and families through her work on the Advokids hotline, creating content for Advokids' website, and supporting statewide legislative efforts and policy reform in child welfare.
 Prior to joining Advokids, Ms. Kallman earned her bachelor of arts degree from Cornell University in 2000 and her J.D. from the University of California Hastings College of the Law in San Francisco in 2006.
 Ms. Kallman practiced in litigation for six years before focusing on juvenile dependency.